Projects per year

 Fourteen explores creatureliness, bonds, breaks and IVF.
 ‘Type Face’, a long poem, concerns my experience of reading a Historical Enquiries Team report about my father's murder.

 My research has been published in boundary 2, Irish University Review and The Oxford Handbook of Modern Irish Poetry.
-I co-edit The Irish Review.
-My poems have appeared in Poetry Review, PN Review, Virginia Quarterly Review, The Manchester Review, past simple, Eborakon, The Tangerine and Stand and been reviewed in The Poetry Review, Poetry Ireland Review, PN Review, Cyphers and Sphinx.
+My poems have appeared in Poetry Review, PN Review, Virginia Quarterly Review, The Manchester Review, past simple, Eborakon, The Tangerine and Stand.

 In 2021, I was selected by Kei Miller as one of 10 unmissable writers working in the UK for The National Centre for Writing and the British Council.
-I have received two awards from the Arts Council of Northern Ireland.
+In 2023 I received a Major Artist Award from the Arts Council of Northern Ireland.

 I have had the pleasure of hosting public conversations with a variety of writers including Jeanette Winterson, Maggie Nelson, Alice Oswald, Tracy K. Smith, Siri Hustvedt and Michel Faber.
 I have given and hosted readings in a wide variety of festivals and venues: Poetry in Aldeburgh, Cúirt, Poetry Now, Seamus Heaney HomePlace, Happy Days International Beckett Festival, Dublin Writers Festival, Aspects Festival, Belfast Festival.